kjh9000/DiskWipe/README.md

 Note- this program is meant for hard disk drives only; It may or may not work on SSDs.
 Another note- this is a work in progress no error checking has been implemented.

+This program is to be used as is with no warranty.
+If you break something it's your own fault.